CMPUT 655 Reinforcement Learning 1

 There are two primary goals for this course: to become an expert in the fundamentals of reinforcement learning and to complete a research project in reinforcement learning.

 By the end of the course, you will have a solid grasp of the main ideas in reinforcement learning, which is the primary approach to statistical decision-making.
-Any student who understands the material in this course will understand the foundations of much of modern probabilistic artificial intelligence (AI) and be prepared to take more advanced courses (in particular CMPUT 609: Reinforcement Learning II, and CMPUT 607: Theory for Reinforcement Learning), or to apply AI tools and ideas to real-world problems.
+Any student who understands the material in this course will understand the foundations of much of modern probabilistic artificial intelligence (AI) and be prepared to take more advanced courses (in particular CMPUT 609: Reinforcement Learning II), or to apply AI tools and ideas to real-world problems.
 That person will be able to apply these tools and ideas in novel situations – eg, to determine whether the methods apply to this situation, and if so, which will work most effectively.
 They will also be able to assess claims made by others, with respect to both software products and general frameworks, and also be able to appreciate some new research results.

 Prerequisites